 Led by: Tom White, Ian Teh & Vignes Balasingam

-Participants of this summer LAB will attend a 9-day photography masterclass in Penang, Malaysia, led by instructors Ian Teh and Tom White, in partnership with the Obscura Festival of Photography.
-Each student will produce a portfolio in the form of a photo essay as part of the intensive masterclass.
-This portfolio will be presented at the Obscura Festival of Photography in Penang in mid-August.
-At the festival, participants will receive feedback from industry professionals in photography, media and the arts.
+Participants of this summer LAB attended a 9-day photography masterclass, in partnership with the Obscura Festival of Photography.
+Each student produced a portfolio in the form of a photo essay as part of the intensive masterclass.
+This portfolio was presented at the Obscura Festival of Photography in Penang.
+At the festival, participants received feedback from industry professionals in photography, media and the arts.

 Led by: Vincent Ni (Journalist and Yale Greenberg World Fellow)